 A 'Worker' is the name given to our modular Queued Message Handlers (QMHs).
 Being modular, Workers join together like building blocks so that you can easily create a hierarchy of them to form the frame of your application.
 Their modular design also make them re-usable and easy to scale with our Create/Add Worker tool.
 They are designed to be minimal yet flexible, reducing the need for duplicated code, and can be either statically-linked to one another or dynamically loaded.

-Case Labels are used in place of 'string constants' to define which case of a Message Handling Loop you want to send a message to.
+Case Labels are a unique feature of Workers that are used in place of 'string constants' to define which case of a Message Handling Loop you want to send a message to.
 They provide many advantages over string constants and can be easily created for any case by use of a Quickdrop shortcut.
-They can also be used to jump from 'enqueue' point to 'dequeue' point in your code while you are developing, helping to you easily track the flow of your messages around your block diagrams.
+They can also be used to jump from 'enqueue' point to 'dequeue' point in your code, helping to you easily track the flow of your messages around your block diagrams while you are developing.

-Each Worker by default implements universal application error reporting, meaning that any errors that occur are immediately sent to the Debugger and/or are logged to file.
-These errors are timestamped and the location of where an error occurs is recorded.
-It is up to you how you ultimately handle your errors, but you will be aware of them and through the interactive Debugger you can jump directly to where an error has occurred, and immediately start fixing the problem.
+Efficient application development requires not only tools to help you create your applications, but also tools to help you find and fix bugs in your code.
+Workers by default implements universal application error reporting, meaning that any errors that occur in your code are automatically sent to the Debug Server and/or are logged to file.
+These errors are timestamped and the location of where an error has occurred is recorded.
+It is up to you how you ultimately handle your errors, but you will be aware of them and through the Debug Server you can jump directly to where an error has occurred in any Message Handling Loop and immediately start fixing the problem.